stephaniereinders/stephaniereinders_website/content/publication/slr1.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "headers/Matlab_Logo.png"
+image = ""
-caption = "My caption 😄"
+caption = "steganalysis"

 +++